-The well testing operations on the second well, Besa-D-1 are now also completed.
-The testing of two sand intervals, both part of the tight turbiditic sequence in the lower Algyő Formation, indicated that well production did not meet commercial rates and the well is to be plugged and abandoned.
+Falcon announced on 27 November 2014 that well testing operations on the second well, Besa-D-1 were completed.
+The testing of two sand intervals, both part of the tight turbiditic sequence in the lower Algyő Formation, indicated that well production did not meet commercial rates and the well is now being plugged and abandoned.